strvcom/DeallocTests/README.md

 When can I use DeallocTests?
 DeallocTests work well with app which uses MVVM-C (MVVM with ViewCoordinators) architecture.
 Using coordinators helps to make the ViewControllers independent and easily constructable.
 DeallocTests work great with Swinject dependency injection framework.

 Does it sound too good to be true :-)?
-Hold on…
+Hold onâ€¦

 DeallocTests.
 Easy-to-use framework for custom deallocation tests.